Reach an audience of over 60,000 people!

 Probus Club of Thetford

-The club holds monthly meetings on the first Tuesday of the month at 10:30am in the Church on the Way, Churchill Road, Thetford IP24 2JW.
-If you are interested, why not come along?
-You will be more than welcome.
+The club hold monthly meetings on the first Tuesday of the month at 1030 in the Church on the Way, Churchill Road, Thetford IP24 2JW.
+If you are interested, why not come along, you will be more than welcome.
+We also have a monthly lunch at local venues.
+More details can be found at:

 https://probusclub.net/thetford